Sharp multiple testing boundary for sparse sequences: Introduction

 Here, we describe two procedures that will be considered in the sequel.

-First, probably the most widely used multiple testing procedure is the so-called BH procedure, introduced in \cite{BH1995}.
-For some level $\alpha$, it is defined as $\vphi^{BH}_\alpha=(\ind{|X_i|\geq \hat{t} })_{1\leq i\leq n}$ where the threshold $\hat{t} $ is defined as a specific intersection point between the empirical upper-tail distribution function of the $X_i$'s and a quantile curve of the noise distributions (see Appendix~\ref{secBH} for details).
-To achieve good performance with respect to the combined risk, we will make use of the BH procedure where $\alpha$ is chosen to be slowly decreasing with $n$, as in \cite{erychen,Bogdan2011,neuvialroquain12}.
-Herein we make the typical choice $\alpha=\alpha_n\asymp 1/\sqrt{\log n}$.
+First, probably the most widely used multiple testing procedure is the so-called Benjamini--Hochberg procedure, introduced in \cite{BH1995}.
+For some level $\alpha$, it is given by $\vphi^{BH}_\alpha=(\ind{|X_i|\geq \hat{t} })_{1\leq i\leq n}$ where the threshold $\hat{t}=\hat{t}(\alpha) $ is defined as a specific intersection point between the empirical upper-tail distribution function of the $X_i$'s and a quantile curve of the noise distributions (see Section~\ref{secBH} for details).
+To achieve good performances with respect to the combined risk, we will make use of the BH procedure where $\alpha$ is chosen to be slowly decreasing with $n$, as in \cite{erychen,Bogdan2011,neuvialroquain12}.
+A typical choice is $\alpha=\alpha_n\asymp 1/\sqrt{\log n}$.

-The second procedure uses Bayesian $\ell$-values (often called local FDR values) with an empirical Bayes calibration.
-For a particular spike-and-slab prior $\Pi_w$ on $\R^n$ (see Appendix~\ref{sec:l-vals-adaptive} for details), we consider the empirical Bayes $\ell$-value procedure defined by thresholding posterior probabilities of null hypotheses at some specified level $t\in(0,1)$, i.e., $\vphi^{\hat{\ell}}_t=(\II\braces{\Pi_{\hat{w}}(\theta_i=0\mid X)<t})_{1\leq i\leq n}$, where $\hat{w}$ is the marginal maximum likelihood estimator for $w$, as in \cite{js05, js04}.
+The second procedure uses Bayesian $\ell$-values (often also called local FDR values) with an empirical Bayes calibration.
+For a particular spike-and-slab prior $\Pi_w$ on $\R^n$ (see Section~\ref{sec:l-vals-adaptive} for details), we consider the empirical Bayes $\ell$-value procedure defined by thresholding posterior probabilities of null hypotheses at some specified level $t\in(0,1)$, i.e., $\vphi^{\hat{\ell}}_t=(\II\braces{\Pi_{\hat{w}}(\theta_i=0\mid X)<t})_{1\leq i\leq n}$, where $\hat{w}$ is the marginal maximum likelihood estimator for $w$, as in \cite{js05, js04}.
 The choice of $t$ is not critical for obtaining a small combined risk, e.g., $t=0.3$ or $t=1/2$ are possible choices.
-The widely used empirical Bayes spike-and-slab posterior distribution has been investigated in terms of estimation properties in \cite{js04, cm18}, confidence sets in \cite{cs20}, and the resulting $\ell$-value procedure was recently shown to control the FDR in \cite{cr20}; see also \cite{bcg20} for an overview on the analysis of Bayesian high-dimensional posteriors and \cite{acr21} for a related $\ell$-value multiple testing algorithm.
+The widely used empirical Bayes spike-and-slab posterior distribution was investigated in terms of estimation properties in \cite{js04, cm18}, confidence sets in \cite{cs20}, and the resulting $\ell$-value procedure was recently shown to control the FDR in \cite{cr20}; see also \cite{bcg20} for an overview on the analysis of Bayesian high-dimensional posteriors and \cite{acr21} for a related $\ell$-value multiple testing algorithm.

-\subsection{Related literature, other modelling assumptions and risks}
+\subsection{~~Related literature, other modelling assumptions and risks}